UniversalDependencies/docs/_pa/dep/acl.md

 udver: '2'
 ---

-Clausal modifiers of nouns, with the bare [acl]() relation, do not have relative pronouns dependent to them.
+Clausal modifiers of nouns, with the bare [acl]() relation, do not have relative pronouns dependent to them (those take the deprel [acl:relcl]()).
 The head is the noun being modified, and the dependent is the head of the clausal modifier, which is usually the main verb.

 ~~~ sdparse
 ਤੁਰਦੀ ਰੇਲ ਗੱਡੀ \n moving rail car